Free LASIK Consultation!

 Tax deductibility is another thing to think about.
 Laser vision correction is considered by the IRS to be a medical procedure and is deductible if you meet certain requirements.
 More importantly, you can put money away in a section 125 plan (flexible spending account) in pre-tax dollars where you work.
 Depending on your tax bracket, the savings can be in the 30% range.
 Commitment to one of these plans is typically made in November or December for the following year.

-If you have more questions about tax deductibility or flexible spending accounts, contact your Human Resources department at work, or contact our office at 315-423-5114 or information@laserviewcny.com.
+If you have more questions about tax deductibility or flexible spending accounts, contact your Human Resources department at work, or contact our office at 315-423-5114.